Proofreading Tips

 • Vocabulary Tips

 Every new skill brings with it a host of new terminology.
-For disciplines as complex and varied as proofreading and editing, the terminology can sometimes be overwhelming.
+For disciplines as complex and varied as proofreading and editing, that terminology can sometimes be overwhelming.
 But fear not!
-In today’s post, we present to you The Ultimate Glossary of Proofreading and Editing Terms.
-Why Is a Proofreading and Editing Glossary Helpful?
-Correct terminology […]
+In this blog post, we present to you The Ultimate Glossary of Proofreading and Editing Terms – our guide to the language of the trade. […]

 Read more